-Support the creation of Solano County jobs and other locally-decided land uses movement in Solano County.
+Support the creation of Solano County jobs and other locally-decided land uses

+11. Identify roadway improvements that improve goods movement or reduce the impact of goods movement in Solano County.
 Preliminary Proposal.
-MTC completed a regional Goods Movement plan, and there are freight plans at the state and federal levels as well.
+Both MTC and the Alameda County CMA have completed Goods Movement plans, and there are freight plans at state and federal levels as well.
 These plans cover the gamut of goods movement modes - road, rail, port and air.
 All four of these modes are present in Solano County.
 At every level of goods movement planning (Federal, State and Regional), the I-80/I-680/SR 12 interchange is identified as a key facility.
 In addition, the I-80 Cordelia Truck Scales are also key goods movement facilities.
 The Westbound Truck facility needs to be replaced and has been identified as a project in MTC's Regional Goods Movement Plan.
 The I-80 corridor is identified in the National Freight Plan and the SR 12 corridor is recognized as a Goods Movement corridor along with I-80 in the State Freight Plan.